actuary492/actuary492.github.io/_posts/2025-01-10-statistics.md

   }
 </style>

->*Statistics is the forefront of science.
-It helps people of different fields make informed decisions.
-It is also the same in risk management.
-Statistics can help companies quantify the probability of going insolvent.
-Statistics plays a big part in informing the likelihood of some amount of claims being made.
-Shortly speaking, statistics is the foundation for almost all concepts in risk management.
-Therefore, I am dedicating this post to re-exploring the basic statistical concepts to refresh your memory.*
+>*Statistics lies at the heart of decision-making across various fields of science and business.
+In risk management, it plays a pivotal role in helping companies quantify uncertainties, such as the probability of insolvency or the likelihood and magnitude of claims.
+By providing a framework to model and analyze risk, statistics forms the backbone of actuarial science and informs nearly all aspects of effective risk management.
+In this post, we revisit fundamental statistical concepts to refresh your understanding and highlight their importance in managing and mitigating risk.*

 # Distributions in Statistics